|Home||Energy||Nuclear||Electricity||Climate Change||Lighting Control||Contacts||Links|

 Much can be learned about orderly human population reduction from actual experience in China, Japan, Europe and Canada during the last sixty years.
 Culture, religion, female education, female employment, sex education, free teenage contraception/pregnancy termination, adequate health care and adequate old age pensions are all important elements of a successful population reduction strategy.

 Population reduction implies a reduction in many measures of economic output.
-However, existing measures of economic output are poor indicators of average quality of life.
+However, often measures of economic output are poor indicators of average quality of life.
+A major advantage of life in Canada as compred to the USA is relative freedom from fear.

 Successful population reduction requires taxation policies, health insurance policies, pension policies and utility rates that are sustainable with a constant or a decreasing population.
-It is of paramount importance that people believe that they do not have to rely on their children for old age care.
+To achieve population stability it is of paramount importance that people believe that they do not have to rely on their children for old age care.
 In Canada the average female fertility rate decreased from 3.9 children per woman in 1960 to 1.6 children per woman in 2010.
 The present Canadian population growth is entirely due to immigration.

 |Home||Energy||Nuclear||Electricity||Climate Change||Lighting Control||Contacts||Links|